sourcegraph/sourcegraph-public-snapshot/doc/team/gtm/support/diagnostics.md

 # Support diagnostics

-This doc provides a default list of information to request to diagnose a support ticket.
+This document provides a default list of information to request to diagnose a support ticket.

 Coming soon